naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 ---

+## The DIY for each Feature

-#### The code (Features) below will be put into the `custom.nix` file located at `/etc/nixos/custom.nix` from the initial setup.
+All code belongs in the `custom.nix` file located at `/etc/nixos/custom.nix`.

-If you would like to enable these features yourself after you have recived your Sovran Pro, then open the *terminal* app and type or paste in
+If you would like to enable these features yourself after you have received your Sovran Pro, then open the *terminal* app and type or paste in

 ```bash
 ssh root@localhost